albert752/RespiratorControlSystem/README.md

 # Respirator Monitor System
-Respirator Monitor System (BCS) is a software aimed to the RPM and pressure parameters of a respirator.
+Respirator Monitor System (RMS) is a software aimed to the RPM and pressure parameters of a respirator.
 It offers a web interface as well as a REST API in order to receive the information of the device.

+## Introduction
+The RMS will be connected to a magnetic switch on the respirators arm to monitor its movement as well as report the RPMs.
+The RMS is equiped with an alarm to alert the user.

+The following events will trigger the alarm (by order of priority):
+    1. If in a time difference of MAX_DIFF_SAMPLES no new interruptions are triggered.
+It means that the motor has stopped.
+    2. If the motor module reports an rpm value of -2.
+This value represents an internal error.
+    3. If the RPM value is not in the range of [MIN_RPM_MOTOR, MAX_RPM_MOTOR]
+    4. Any other error with the reading of the RPM value

+## Features
+- [x] Motor monitor
+- [ ] Pressure sensor monito

 ## Config file reference
 This is an example of the config file: